ISISComputingGroup/ibex_developers_manual/Script-generator.md

 There is slightly less consensus about nested loops - some groups see these as very useful, while others would prefer this "advanced" functionality to be handled by writing the python themselves.

+Logarithmic scans (as opposed to linear) are important for the Muon group, but there was not substantial interest from other groups.

 ### Loading scripts